OctoPrint/OctoPrint/docs/plugins/mixins.rst

    :local:

-Please note that all plugin mixins inherit from :class:`~octoprint.plugin.core.Plugin` and :class:`~octoprint.plugin.OctoPrintPlugin`, which also provide attributes of interest to plugin developers.
+Please note that all plugin mixins inherit from :class:`~octoprint.plugin.core.Plugin` and :class:`~octoprint.plugin.types.OctoPrintPlugin`,  which also provide attributes of interest to plugin developers.

 .. _sec-plugins-mixins-startupplugin: